 - The Fantasy version of Warhammer as well with the Dark Elves, Beastmen, Warriors of Chaos, Vampire Counts, Skaven, Some of the Tomb Kings, Orcs and Goblins.
 And Ogre kings are not called Tyrants for nothing.

 - You are one of these in Dungeon Keeper.

-- While canonically the Overlord of the first game was apparently a Noble Demon who saved the Elves from extinction and kept Rose as his Mistress, his son in the sequel is much more evil, being either an Ax-Crazy butcher or a Dominator who enslaved entire populaces to his whim.
+- While canonically the Overlord of the first game was apparently a Noble Demon who saved the Elves from extinction and kept Rose as his Mistress, his son in Overlord II is much more evil, being either an Ax-Crazy butcher or a Dominator who enslaved entire populaces to his whim.
 Lord Gromgard of Overlord: Dark Legend is portrayed as more an Anti-Villain who while still an Evil Overlord is a benevolent tyrant better-liked by his subjects more than his Jerkass siblings.

 - Bowser from the Super Mario Bros. series fits this to a T in almost every game (sometimes even ones where you're just Go-Karting with Bowser), from ominous castles/lairs, plans for world/universe domination, and infinite hordes of largely incompetent goons.

 - Sir Grodus from Paper Mario: The Thousand-Year Door also fits.
 He's essentialy what Bowser would be if he weren't Played for Laughs, weren't a moron, and actually Kicked The Dog as opposed to Poking The Poodle.
 Then there's the Shadow Queen, who gives Grodus a nasty taste of Make Way for the New Villains.